25 Productive Things to Do When You’re Stuck Inside

 If your whole household isn't on board with your listening choices, opt for a good set of headphones.
 These Beats by Dr. Dre headphones will do the trick—and make the concert even better.

 Go on a virtual ride

 Sure, Disney parks may have closed their doors, but that doesn't mean you have to get off the rides.
 Tons of people have popped their ride experiences onto YouTube, so you can go on the Frozen ride, Slinky Dog Dash, Space Mountain, and more.
 Think of it this way: This is one of the few times you won't have to wait on long lines at Disney.
 Simply search for your favorite rides on YouTube, and you'll be transported there in a virtual instant.
 Or, "go" to your local water park or amusement park.
 You can even try the scariest rides in the world from your armchair.
 Who's brave now?
 Grab a Mickey Mouse T-shirt for your little one to really get in the zone.
 For a trip down memory lane, check out the discontinued Disney rides we wish would come back.

 Call a loved one

 Catch up with a long-distance friend or family member with a phone call or Skype session.
 Your loved one will be touched that you thought to call, and the gab session will boost your spirits, especially if you're feeling lonely.
-These are 24 little ways to be a true friend.
+Try playing a game with them over the phone; FaceTime makes this super easy to do.
+One of our faves is Scrabble.
+After all, how can you go wrong with a classic?
+Here are another 24 little ways to be a true friend.